abchakra/springboot/kafka-zookeeper-docker.md

 docker rm $(docker ps -a -q)

 ## Important
-modify the KAFKA_ADVERTISED_HOST_NAME to match your docker host IP (Note: Do not use localhost or 127.0.0.1 as the host ip if you want to run multiple brokers.)
+modify the KAFKA_ADVERTISED_HOST_NAME and ZOOKEEPER_IP to match your docker host IP (Note: Do not use localhost or 127.0.0.1 as the host ip if you want to run multiple brokers.)

 # Run Kafka and Zookeeper with docker